dynamiccreator/whisper-typer-tool/README.md

 # whisper-typer-tool
 This is a python script using [openai/whisper](https://github.com/openai/whisper) to type with your voice.
 After you start the script you just press F2 to start/stop recording.
-After the record is finsihed, it will type what you said starting at the current cursor position in any editor,input field etc.
+After the record is finsihed, it will type what you said starting at the current cursor position in any editor,input field and etc.

 # Setup Instructions